 If you make the most of the opportunity with your mentor you will get more gigs for these reasons.

-1. A DJ Mentor Is a Teachera DJ mentor is a teacher
+1. A DJ Mentor Is a Teacher

 One great way to learn is to actually witness it in person.